auraphp/Aura.Input/README.md

 Aura.Input comes with a very basic filter system.
 Use the `getFilter()` method to get the `Filter` object, then add rules to the filter using the `setRule()` method.

-Rules are closures that test a form input value.
-The first parameter is the name of the form field to test; the second parameter is the message to use if the rule fails; the third parameter is a closure to test the form input value.
+The first parameter to `setRule()` is the name of the form field to test; the second parameter is the message to use if the rule fails; the third parameter is a closure to test the form input value.

-The rule should take two parameters: the value of the field being tested, and optionally the set of all fields (in case we need to compare to other inputs).
-It should return `true` if the rule passes, or `false` if it does not.
+The closure for the rule should take two parameters: the value of the field being tested, and optionally the set of all fields in the form (in case we need to compare to other inputs).
+The closure should return `true` if the rule passes, or `false` if it does not.

 ```php
 <?php